Common Dental Problems

 Teeth grinding is a deadly habit for the health of your teeth.
 It is most commonly caused by having crooked teeth or being stressed out.
 Bruxism typically occurs during sleep and can be prevented with the use a mouth guard to be worn while sleeping.
 If misaligned teeth are the cause of the issue, they can be straightened out to correct the grinding.

-Often called dental caries, cavities or tooth decay can do serious damage when left untreated. after plaque has set onto teeth, it produces acid that eats away at your teeth when you eat.
+Often called dental caries, cavities and tooth decay can leave you without any teeth when they are left untreated.
+After plaque has set onto teeth, it produces acid that eats away at tooth structure when you eat.
 Damage caused by cavities is irreversible as of now, so the best plan of action is prevention through good oral hygiene habits.

 Chipped teeth are the most common dental injury seen today.
 Teeth can be chipped or broken in a number of ways including: trauma to the head, cavities or tooth decay, biting down on something hard, using teeth to open packages or hold objects, having old amalgam fillings, and from Bruxism or teeth grinding.
 Depending on the severity of the chip, the repair process can be as simple as bonding or filling the tooth, or severe cases may need a root canal or dental crown to be properly treated.
 To help avoid chipped teeth, avoid activities such as: grinding or clenching teeth, chewing on hard objects, not wearing a mouth guard for physical sports, getting into fights, or opening objects using your teeth.

 Gum Disease is one of the leading causes of tooth loss in adults.
-Gingivitis is the milder form of the disease while Periodontitis is the more progressed, irreversible stage of gum disease.
-Early stage gum disease can be treated with deep cleaning techniques, and a rigorous oral hygiene routine that involves the usual: twice daily brushing, flossing at least once daily, balance in your diet, and visiting the dentist every 6 months or earlier.
-Smoking, diabetes, and dry mouth all contribute significantly to the occurrence of gum disease and the disease typically starts to show after age 30.
+Gingivitis is a milder form of the disease while Periodontitis is the more progressed, irreversible stage of gum disease that may result in the loss of teeth.
+The early stages of gum disease can be treated with deep cleaning techniques, and a rigorous oral hygiene routine that involves the usual: twice daily brushing, flossing at least once daily, balance in your diet, and visiting the dentist every 6 months or sooner.
+Periodontal disease typically begins to show after age 30 but its prevalence is affected by many more factors than just age.
+Smoking, diabetes, and dry mouth all contribute significantly to the occurrence of gum disease.

 Toothache pain can be your worst enemy.
 The excruciating pain of a toothache can be caused by many reasons, but the most common cause is from severe tooth decay.
 Severe toothache is considered a dental emergency, and should be treated immediately by a dentist to relieve the pain.
 If you are unable to get immediate, professional treatment for a toothache, there are some home remedies such as: rinsing with salt + warm water, applying ice to inflamed gum tissue, taking an over the counter pain medication (do not apply directly to toothache and never take aspirin when there is bleeding), eating ginger or garlic root, or applying clove, sunflower, or sesame oil directly to the affected tooth.